Funding for vulnerable households

 Housing Benefit changes for people of Working Age

-1. From 14th December 2016 if you are of working age and live in Hastings or St Leonards, you will not be able to make a new claim for Housing Benefit.
+1. From 14 December 2016 those of working age and living in Hastings or St Leonards, are not be able to make a new claim for Housing Benefit.
 Instead, if you require help to pay rent/housing costs, you will need to make an online claim for Universal Credit.
 To find out more about how to do this, see the Universal Credit area below.

 2. If you are Working Age and already receiving Housing Benefit it may be replaced by Universal Credit if your circumstances change.
 If this happens you will be notified.